-If you are traveling during the travel ban period and your trip has been canceled due to the coronavirus travel ban, you must rebook your flight and hotel.
+If you are travelling during the travel ban period and your trip has been cancelled due to the coronavirus travel ban, you must rebook your flight and hotel.
 If you have booked discount passes, shows, or tours, you can contact the provider for their cancellation policy.

 If you’re planning to book a trip to New York during COVID-19 but are unsure if the trip can actually take place, I recommend that you include some securities.
 For example, when purchasing the discount passes Sightseeing Flex and Sightseeing Day Pass, you can add cancellation insurance for a small percentage of the order amount.
 You can then cancel the passes free of charge.
-When purchasing Broadway tickets through my site you can opt for flex tickets.
-This allows you to cancel or rebook free of charge up to ten days before the show.
 To avoid public transportation you can take a taxi service from and to JFK, Newark, and LGA airport.
 Reserve your transfer to New York in advance, to make sure that your preferred transfer is booked.
 For the most up-to-date information about your flights to and from New York, it is best to contact your airline.